Chapter 59: The Role of Observer — Observer and Observed

 - Why does mathematical insight feel like discovery?

-Creative Process: How does consciousness generate new mathematics?
+Creative Process: How does observer generate new mathematics?

 Stages: